tcarland/kvm-qemu-ansible/docs/03-kvm-operations.md

 ## Stop vs. Destroy vs. Delete

-Terminology in KVM land, namely virsh from libvirt, defines the term `destroy` for terminating VMs and is synonymous `stop`.
-These actions also work by manifest for stopping a group of VMs across the cluster.
+Terminology in KVM land, namely virsh from libvirt, defines the term `destroy` for terminating VMs and is synonymous to `stop`.
+These actions also work via the manifest for stopping a group of VMs across the cluster.
 Individual VMs can be stopped directly using the local 'kvmsh' script.
 ```
-ssh sm-04 'kvmsh stop itc-statedb02'
+ssh sm-04 'kvmsh stop tdh-m01'
 ```

 Running 'delete' is a destructive process as the VM is stopped and completely